klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 # caver.contract <a id="caver-contract"></a>

 The `caver.contract` object makes it easy to interact with smart contracts on the Klaytn blockchain platform.
-When you create a new contract object, you have to provide the JSON interface for that smart contract and caver-js will automatically convert all calls with contract object in javascript into low level ABI calls over RPC for you.
+When you create a new contract object, you have to provide the JSON interface for that smart contract and caver-js will automatically convert all calls with the contract object in javascript into low-level ABI calls over RPC for you.

 This allows you to interact with smart contracts as if they were JavaScript objects.